asfadmin/cloud-tools/test-cnm/README.md

     ```

   - You'll notice the `*.cmr.json` file won't copy over, that's expected.
   - Now do the same for the browse bucket.
-In the columns in the dasboard, one is the browse bucket.
+In the columns in the dashboard, one is the browse bucket.
 (The only thing that changes in the above command is the input bucket.
 In this case, to `asf-cumulus-prod-opera-browse`):

     ```bash
     aws s3 cp --recursive \